enzolutions/backbone.drupal/README.md

 Because the Drupal module [CORS](https://www.drupal.org/project/cors) doesn't have a version for Drupal 8 yet and Drupal Core won't have a native solution for that until Drupal 8.1.

-I propose a <a href="https://www.drupal.org/files/issues/core-cors-headers-1869548-26.patch">patch</a> for .htacces in order to enable CORS requests using jQuery documented in [issue](https://www.drupal.org/node/1869548#comment-9120317)

-In summary you only have to accept the OPTIONS requests as you can see in the following instructions to .htacces
+Meanwhile you must modify you .htaccess file to accept the OPTIONS requests, as you can see in the following instructions to .htacces
 ```
 # Intercept OPTIONS calls
 RewriteCond %{REQUEST_METHOD} OPTIONS